moorepants/me41055/content/pages/syllabus.rst

 Exam Details
 ============

+- The exam is Friday Jun 24 Exam 9:00-12:00.
+- Register via Osiris.
 - The exam will be in person at a computer lab on the TU Delft campus.
 - The exam duration is 3 hours at the scheduled time.
 - The exam will be on a computer with the Windows OS.
 You'll need your netid and password to log in.
 - No internet access is permitted (computers have internet blocked).
-Leave your phones, tablets, and computers in your bag.
+Leave your phones, tablets, computers, etc. in your bag.
 - The exam questions will be delivered and answered using the Mobius software.
 - Questions will be a combination of multiple choice, true/false, and numerical values.